FjoGeo/ROS2_Pipeline_Inspection/installation.md

 - device not detected: `sudo apt remove brltty` , then unplug and replug it
 - grant permission: `sudo chmod 777 /dev/ttyUSB*`
 - check the permission: `ls -l /dev/ttyUSB*`

+### Retuned Values
+- Acc: Acceleration - These values measure the acceleration forces in different directions
+- As: Gyroscope - These values measure the rate of rotation around each axis
+- H: Magnetometer - These values measure the magnetic field strength in different directions
+- Ang: Euler Angles - These values describe the orientation of the sensor in space

 ---